Skip to main content

 Both the Order & Payment and Financial APIs offer endpoints to retrieve the account details.

-In the K-Series Postman Collection, open either the Order & Payment or Financial API's GET Business request.
+In the K-Series Postman Collection, open either the Order & Payment or Financial API's GET Business request, and click 'Send'.

 The request will return the Business details, including all the Business Locations that the token grants access to.
-You can copy the desired businessLocationId to your environment to facilitate making Postman requests to the account.
+You can copy the desired businessLocationId to your environment to facilitate making Postman requests to the business location.
 A Business can have multiple Business Locations.
 See Business Locations for more details.

 Good to know